Take a gander at these gorgeous Goose Tracks!" 👀✨

 The block is based on a 5x5 grid, though it can also be classified as an uneven nine-patch because the corner units are twice as wide as the center ones.

-Foundation piecing patterns in three different sizes are provided that you can download just a bit further down on the page.
+Foundation piecing patterns in five different sizes are provided for you to download just a bit further down on the page.

 Time to stop yakking and start quilting!